-We’ve talked about whether it is ok to photograph food in restaurants before.
-Now there is an article about the subject in the Pitsburg Post-Gazette.
+This week there is an article on the subject in the Pitsburg Post-Gazette.
 This paragraph stuck with me:

 I, too, love looking at pictures of foods I’ve eaten, cooked or even just drooled over at a farmer’s stall.
 I sometimes wistfully recall places and restaurants past where I wish I’d snapped a picture.
 But there’s a good reason I don’t actually have that many pictures of restaurant meals.
 When that first dish arrives at the table, even though my camera is at hand, I often find that I would rather just enjoy the meal and the company without worrying about the light, whether I’ve repressed my flash, or whether everyone else’s camera is better than mine.
 No matter what you tell me, I just don’t think that looking through a camera lens at a dish is as pleasurable or memorable as looking at the dish itself.